akersh-s/Tofu/README.md

 ### Dashboard

 Placeholder for the app itself.

-# Firebase configuration

-1. Change `FIREBASE_ROOT` in [app.js](https://github.com/moroshko/ionic-firebase-auth/blob/master/www/app.js) to point to your Firebase app.
-2. In Firebase, go to `Simple Login -> Authentication Providers -> Email & Password` and make sure that **Enabled** is checked.
-3. Set up your password reset email (in the same place)
+The app tracks the user's geolocation, uses the data to reach out to the OpenWeather API (https://openweathermap.org/api) to retrieve local weather as well as Panoramio API (http://www.panoramio.com/api/widget/api.html) to display a local image as the wallpaper.

-# Installation
+# Setup

+### Ensure that Ionic 1.3 is Installed: http://ionicframework.com/

 ### To run the app in a browser:

-    1. git clone git@github.com:moroshko/ionic-firebase-auth.git
+    1. git clone repo
-    2. cd ionic-firebase-auth
+    2. cd repo
     3. npm install
     4. ionic serve